 Choosing trees for your property doesn’t have to be hard.
 If you have the space to grow one or more of these exceptional trees, then you will also reap the benefits of having them included in your landscape design.
-Not only do they provide visual diversity; they also provide a cool place to relax during a hot summer afternoon, or break the wind on snowy winter days.
-Spruce trees are excellent attractors for the local wildlife too.
+Not only do they provide visual diversity; they also provide a cool place to relax during a hot summer afternoon, or break the wind on snowy winter days – and better yet, spruce trees in particular are excellent attractors for the local wildlife.
 Birds and small animals will flock to the tree’s lofty branches for playtime, and even to create permanent homes for many years to come.
 Even though there are literally thousands of trees to choose from, there are none quite like the picea glauca white spruce.

 The white spruce is found in far northern locations throughout the world.
 They grow naturally in North America from central Alaska across southern Canada, the northern reaches of most of the Midwestern states and into the New England area.
 They are also found in several unique locations; the Avalon Peninsula in Newfoundland and in secluded locations in South Dakota and Wyoming.

 Towering above many other trees, the white spruce can reach heights of up to 60 feet.
 With that in mind you might be surprised to learn that this specific species is also a prime choice for creating bonsai trees; miniature versions of its much larger counterparts.
 In the wild, the tree can easily reach 130 feet in prime growing conditions.
 Even though this species can grow to be around 20 feet in diameter, it is quite slender compared to other spruces.
 Its conical shape allows it to maintain a uniform appearance no matter what height it reaches.
 As the tree matures, its defined conical shape becomes slightly more cylindrical to help accommodate its extreme height.